All Episodes

 He got no respite from it.

-He can't he's because these they're scared to he goes off and meets with these people on Monday nights under the cover of darkness.
+He can't, he's because these, they're scared to, he goes off and meets with these people on Monday nights under the cover of darkness.

 And he probably tries to tell them, look, you guys, we got problems here.

-We can they don't want to hear it.
+They don't want to hear it.

-They want to hear anti-war, they want to hear defeat.
+They want to hear defeat.

-Show them a lesson, teach them a lesson.
+Show them a lesson.

 Well, that's happening on the left, too.

-But that's why your senator could not tell you that he sees victory as a possibility.
+That's why, it's a long answer, but that's why your senator could not tell you that he sees victory as a possibility.

 Back in just a second.